-We have incurred net losses since inception through the year ended December 31, 2012, with the exception of the fiscal year ended December 31, 2011.
+We have incurred annual net losses since inception through the year ended December 31, 2013, with the exception of the fiscal year ended December 31, 2011.
 In 2011, we had net income primarily as a result of the acceleration of revenue recognized under our 2008 collaboration agreement with Bristol-Myers Squibb Company ("Bristol-Myers Squibb") that terminated in October 2011 and under our 2009 discovery collaboration agreement with Sanofi that terminated in December 2011.
 We anticipate net losses and negative operating cash flow for the foreseeable future.
-For the year ended December 31, 2012. we had a net loss of \$147.6 million; as of December 31, 2012, we had an accumulated deficit of \$1.3 billion.
-As of December 31, 2012, we had not generated revenues from the sale of COMETRIQ, which was commercially launched for the treatment of progressive, metastatic MTC in the United States in January 2013.
-We have derived substantially all of our revenues to date from collaborative research and development agreements.
-Revenues from research and development collaborations depend upon continuation of the collaborations, research funding, the achievement of milestones and royalties we earn from any future products developed from the collaborative research.
-If we are unable to successfully achieve milestones, our collaborators fail to develop successful products or research funding we receive from collaborators decreases, we will not earn the revenues contemplated under such collaborative agreements.
-The amount of our net losses will depend, in part, on the rate of growth, if any, in our sales of COMETRIO for progressive, metastatic MTC, license and contract revenues and on the level of our expenses.
+For the year ended December 31, 2013, we had a net loss of \$244.8 million; as of December 31, 2013, we had an accumulated deficit of \$1.5 billion.
+We commercially launched COMETRIQ for the treatment of progressive, metastatic MTC in the United States in late January 2013.
+From the commercial launch through December 31, 2013, we have generated \$15.0 million in net revenues from the sale of COMETRIQ.
+We have derived substantially all of our revenues since inception from collaborative research and development agreements.
+Revenues from research and development collaborations depend on research funding, the achievement of milestones, and royalties we earn from any future products developed from the collaborative research.
+If we are unable to successfully achieve milestones or our collaborators fail to develop successful products, we will not earn the revenues contemplated under such collaborative agreements.
+The amount of our net losses will depend, in part, on the rate of growth, if any, in our sales of COMETRIQ for progressive, metastatic MTC, license and contract revenues and on the level of our expenses.
 These losses have had and will continue to have an adverse effect on our stockholders' equity and working capital.
 Our research and development expenditures and general and administrative expenses have exceeded our revenues for each year other than 2011, and we expect to spend significant additional amounts to fund the continued development of cabozantinib.
 As a result, we expect to continue to incur substantial operating expenses, and, consequently, we will need to generate significant additional revenues to achieve future profitability.
 Because of the numerous risks and uncertainties associated with developing drugs, we are unable to predict the extent of any future losses or when we will become profitable, if at all.